 The baby is weaned between one and two years of age.
 It stays with its mother for about six years.
 Around this time the gibbon becomes sexually mature and leaves the group to find a partner and start its own family.

-The Siamang - An Unusual Gibbon
+The Siamang: An Unusual Gibbon

 The Sad Plight of the Hainan Gibbon

 Hoolock gibbons are the only apes in India.
+They are also found in China and Myanmar.
 They are the largest gibbon after the siamang.
-There are two species - the western hoolock, or Hoolock hoolock, and the eastern hoolock, or Hoolock leuconedys.
-The female is a buff or tan color and the male is black.
+Like the Hainan gibbon, hoolock gibbons are sexually dichromatic.
+The female is a buff or tan colour and the male is black.

 While deforestation is having the most serious effect on the Hainan gibbon, other gibbons are bring affected by the same process.
 The animals are so dependent on trees for their way of life that the loss of forest is devastating.
 As is true in so many parts of the world, humans are clearing land of its original vegetation and using it for their own purposes.
 The establishment of gibbon sanctuaries in the wild is very important.
 It's also important to protect the animals from hunters in these sanctuaries.
 A sanctuary in name only isn't much good.

 Some conservation agencies have websites that allow people to help gibbons even if they live nowhere near Asia.
 The organizations accept donations and contribute money from online stores to the conservation effort.
-They may also enable visitors to "adopt" a gibbon at a rescue center.
+They may also enable visitors to "adopt" a gibbon at a rescue centre.
 This means that a person will get periodic news about "their" gibbon in return for a stipulated donation.